typedb/typedb-docs/11-query/02-get-query.md

 ```
 [tab:end]</div>

-If no variable is specified after `get`, all variables specified in the `match` clause are returned.
+If the `get` clause is omitted, all variables specified in the `match` clause are returned.

 ## Limit the Answers
 We can chose to limit the number of answers in the results.
 To do this, we use the `limit` keyword followed by the desired number of answers.